kosli-dev/terraform-aws-kosli-reporter/examples/lambda/README.md

-This example deploys Kosli reporter to track an AWS Lambda function.
-Assume your Kosli organisation name is `my_org`, Kosli environment name is `staging`, the AWS Lambda function name is `my_lambda_function`.
+There are 2 Reporter configuration examples.
+[First](./report-all) one deploys Kosli Reporter to track all Lambda functions in your AWS region.
+[Second](./report-selectively) configuration demonstrates how you can select Lambda functions to track.